 What to Do If You Suspect Your Loved One is Suffering From Abuse

 Nursing homes and assisted living facilities must meet stringent state requirements.
-They are expected to provide the best care possible and to meet all of the necessities of care that their patients require.
+They have to provide the best care possible and meet all of the necessities of care that their patients require.
 There are even regulations on the staff they hire and the experience levels required.

 If you suspect that the rights of your loved one are being violated, you deserve the best in legal counsel.
 Nursing home abuse cases can be very complex and difficult to navigate.
 The experience and guidance of a trusted attorney will go a long way toward getting the justice your loved one deserves.

 Dealing with suspected abuse is a tragic and difficult situation for anyone to find themselves in.
 Don’t hesitate to contact one of the qualified, skilled attorneys at the Brooks Law Group.
 Our attorneys and staff have the experience you need to receive the justice and compensation that you deserve.

 If you suspect that a loved one is experiencing any form of abuse at the hands of a caretaker, our nursing home abuse lawyers at Brooks Law Group are here to help.
-You can call our offices, located in Tampa, Winter Haven, and Lakeland, at 1-800-LAW-3030, or visit us online to request your free, no-obligation case evaluation.
+You can call our offices, located in Florida, Winter Haven, and Lakeland, at 1-800-LAW-3030, or visit us online to request your free, no-obligation case evaluation.
 Choose the firm that has served your community for over 25 years with excellent legal assistance.
 Don’t wait; reach out to an attorney today!